The Cauchy problem for $3$-evolution equations with data in Gelfand-Shilov spaces: Introduction and main result

-Recently we started to consider the case $p=3$ in a Gevrey setting.
+Recently, we started to consider the case $p=3$ in a Gevrey setting in one space dimension under assumption \eqref{genericdecay} with $j=p-1$ taking $\sigma \in (0,1)$.
 This case is of particular interest because linear $3$-evolution equations can be regarded as linearizations of relevant physical semilinear models like KdV and KdV-Burgers equation and their generalizations, see for instance \cite{JM, Kato, KdV, KKN,TMI}.
 There are some results concerning KdV-type equations with coefficients not depending on $(t,x)$ in the Gevrey setting, see \cite{GHHP,Goubet,hhp}.
-In the recent paper \cite{AAC3evolGevrey}, we considered the Cauchy problem \eqref{Cauchy_problem_in_introduction}, \eqref{diffP} for $p=3$ in the same Gevrey setting as \cite{CRJEECT, kajitani_baba_cauchy_problem_schrodinger_equations} and we obtained well posedness results under suitable decay assumptions on the lower order terms.
-Here, similarly to \cite{ascanelli_cappiello_schrodinger_equations_Gelfand_shillov}, we want to consider the case when the initial data of the problem belong to Gelfand-Shilov spaces.
-As well as in \cite{AAC3evolGevrey, ascanelli_cappiello_schrodinger_equations_Gelfand_shillov}, our approach is based on the use of pseudodifferential operators of infinite order and it may be reasonably extendable to higher order $p$-evolution equations but with non trivial technical difficulties.
-This extension will be treated in a future paper.
-Another challenging issue is to extend our results to semilinear equations of KdV-type with $(t,x)$-depending coefficients trying to adapt the method proposed in \cite{ABtame} for $p$-evolution equations in the $H^\infty$ setting.
-There, well posedness for the semilinear Cauchy problem is studied first by considering a linearized problem and then by deriving well posedness for the semilinear equation using Nash-Moser inversion theorem.
-Hence, the results obtained in this paper, apart their interest per se for the linear theory, are also a preliminary step for the study of the semilinear case.
+Our aim is to treat the more general case of variable coefficients.
+The present paper and \cite{AAC3evolGevrey} are devoted to establish the linear theory which is a preliminary step to treat the semilinear case.
+In a future paper we shall consider the case when the coefficients $a_j$ may depend also on $u$ following the approach developed in \cite{ABtame} in the $H^\infty$ setting. \\